jhades/angular2-library-example/README.md

-# Learn how to build an Angular 2 Library
+# Learn how to create an Angular 2 Library

 An example repository for learning how to build your own Angular 2 library.
 Learn how to: